shaunuk/picar/README.md

 * You are now going to set your Pi IP address to static.
 * Enter [ifconfig] write down your IP address for wlan0.
 * Edit your network setup file [sudo nano /etc/network/interfaces] file and set to to the current wlan0 IP address and from dhcp to static using the 'interfaces' file in this project as an example.
-* Reboot the Pi and check all still works.
+* Reboot the Pi and check all still works; your IP address will differ.

 ###Setup your smartphone defaults
 With the Wifi Setup you can now test out the phone.